const-yield/const-yield.github.io/_posts/2017-03-30-Introduction-to-structural-risk-minimization.md

 tags: [Learning theory]
 ---

-Supervised learning, or learning from examples,  refers the training of a learning machine with examples.
+Supervised learning, or learning from examples,  refers to the training of a learning machine with examples.
 The goal of supervised learning is to achieve good performance on test data.
 The performance of a learning machine evaluated on test data is termed to its *generalization* performance.

 The study of the generalization performance of a learning machine dates back to 1960s.
 It has been discovered that, for a given learning task with a finite set of training data, a learning machine can achieve its best generalization performance if a balance is struck between the accuracy attained on that particular training set and the complexity of the machine.
 This important criterion is formalized as the Structural Risk Minimization (SRM).